aeesha-T/parkinsons_prediction_using_speech/README.md

 2. italian.py includes the implementation of different ML models on the Italian dataset
 3. mdvr_kcl.py includes the implementation of different ML models on the Italian dataset

+==> Experiments
+1. Modelling/MDVR_KCL_experiments.ipynb : notebook for the experiemnts involving the MDVR_KCL dataset
+2. Modelling/Italian_experiments.ipynb : notebook for the experiemnts involving the Italian dataset